jacobr4d/tinysearchpython/README.md

 ### Summmary
 - Our crawler needs to download and process > 23 pages / second
 - Our indexer needs to process > 23 pages / second
-- Our file system needs capacity > 300 GB
+- Our file system needs capacity > 400 GB
 - Our database capacity needs to be > 200 GB
+- Our estimate for crawl data will be about 150GB (150 KB / page)
+- Our estimate for search data will be about 150GB (150 KB / page)

 # First Iteration
 ## Detailed Design